ChehabiMed/inverse-kinematic-4-dof-robot-arm-python/README.md

 # 4 dof Robotic Arm Kinematics Visualization

+## output

+  ![Robotic Arm](notebook_img.png)

+The image represent four links starting with the base link in Red to the end effector in Cyan, and also a projection point on the 2D plane.

 ## Files

 - `notebook_script.ipynb`: Main notebook script to calculate the forward and inverse kinematics and visualize the robotic arm.

-  ![Robotic Arm](notebook_img.png)

-The image represent four links starting with the base link in Red to the end effector in Cyan, and also a projection point on the 2D plane.

 ## Usage